six2dez/reconftw/README.md

 # Axiom Support: :cloud:
 ![](https://i.ibb.co/Jzrgkqt/axiom-readme.png)
 > Check out the wiki section for more info [Axiom Support](https://github.com/six2dez/reconftw/wiki/5.-Axiom-version)
-* As reconFTW actively hits the target with a lot of web traffic, hence there was a need to move to Axiom distributing the work load among various instances leading to reduction of execution time.
+* As reconFTW actively hits the target with a lot of web traffic, there was a need to move to Axiom to distribute the work load among various instances, leading to reduction of execution time.
-* During the configuration of axiom you need to select `reconftw` as provisoner.
+* During the configuration of Axiom, you need to select `reconftw` as provisoner.
-* You can create your own axiom's fleet before running reconFTW or let reconFTW to create and destroy it automatically just modifying reconftw.cfg file.
+* You can create your own axiom's fleet before running reconFTW or let reconFTW create and destroy it automatically by just modifying the reconftw.cfg file.

 # BBRF Support: :computer:
 * To add reconFTW results to your [BBRF instance](https://github.com/honoki/bbrf-server) just add IP and credentials on reconftw.cfg file section dedicated to bbrf.
-* During the execution of the scans the results will be added dinamically when each step ends.
+* During the execution of the scans, the results will be added dynamically when each step ends.
-* Even you can set up locally your BBRF instance to be able to visualize your results in a fancy web UI.
+* You can even set up your BBRF instance locally to be able to visualize your results in a fancy web UI.

 # Sample video: